There are now 2 possible online modes for units:

 ; and (6) work collaboratively with fellow students on the historical roots of a contemporary problem in sport.

-- Indicative assessments in this unit are as follows: (1) workshop participation; (2) research essay; and (3) critical exercise.
+Indicative assessments in this unit are as follows: (1) workshop participation; (2) research essay; and (3) reflective essay.
 Further information is available in the unit outline.